-Athletes are often influenced by what they see at the college and professional levels.
-Recently, players have started to emulate what they have seen at these levels with the wearing of improper equipment.
-The NFHS Boys Lacrosse Rules Committee believes the safety of high school student-athletes is paramount.
-Therefore, an emphasis will be placed on players wearing mandatory equipment properly.
-This includes the wearing of helmets, arm pads, shoulder pads, and mouthpieces as the manufacturer intended.
-NEW: The chinstrap shall be worn under the chin and shall be firmly attached at all the helmet's manufactured attachment points, securely enough so that the helmet is unable to be removed without detaching the chinstrap from the attachment point(s).
+The chinstrap shall be worn on the chin and shall be firmly attached at all the helmet's manufactured attachment points, securely enough so that the helmet is unable to be removed without detaching the chinstrap from the attachment point(s).
 Rule 5-6: A player may not use equipment that does not conform to specifications.
-Use of illegal equipment or failure to properly wear mandatory equipment will be penalized as a non-releasable foul.
+Use of illegal equipment or failure to properly wear mandatory equipment can be penalized as a non-releasable foul.
+The new wording emphasizes that the manufacturer intended chin straps to be worn securely on the chin and not under the chin